 Recovery rates of polymers from different media

 The majority of the lower recovery rates in each media type came from the high-density polymers (PVC, PET and PA).
 This is the case for fishmeal, water, wastewater/sludge, tissues of organisms and whole organisms (Figure 6).
-However, in the studies which have used gastrointestinal tracts and excrement as the study medium, the opposite is found, with lower recovery rates of low-density polymers (PS, PP, PE, LDPE, HDPE).
+However, in the studies that have used gastrointestinal tracts and excrement as the study medium, the opposite is found, with lower recovery rates of low-density polymers (PS, PP, PE, LDPE, HDPE).
 Overall, polymers were recovered more effectively from plant material (all 100%), biofilms (96%), whole organisms (91-95%) and excrement (88-95%); and recovered least from fishmeal (58-70%), water (67-82%) and wastewater effluent/sludge (76-89%) (Figure 6).
 The difference in recovery rates between high and low-density polymers is much larger in some media compared to others.
 For example, 22% more low-density polymer were recovered from soil than high-density polymers.
 However, from tissues of organisms only 3% more low-density polymers were recovered than high-density polymers (Figure 6).

 Figure 6.
 Average recovery rates across studies of high and low-density polymers when extracted from different media.
 Numbers against the media represent number of studies in this meta-analysis using each medium.